 Workers are often best positioned to identify safety and health concerns and program shortcomings, such as workplace hazards, unsafe behaviors, near misses, and actual incidents.
 By

 encouraging reporting and following up promptly on all reports, employers can address issues before someone gets hurt or becomes ill.
-Click on the button to learn more about the actions leaders can take to effectively show a commitment to encourage employee safety reporting.
+Check out what actions leaders can take to effectively show a commitment to encourage employee safety reporting.

 - Establish a process for workers to report hazards, incidents, and concerns.

 - Thank employees and never reprimand or punish them for reporting.

-- Report back to workers promptly and frequently about action taken.
+- Report back to workers promptly and frequently about actions taken.

-- Emphasize that management will use reported information only to improve workplace safety and health, and that no worker will experience retaliation for reporting.
+- Only use reports to improve workplace safety.
+No worker should every experience retaliation for reporting.

-- Empower all workers to initiate or request a temporary suspension or shutdown of any work activity or operation they believe to be unsafe.
+- Empower all workers to suspend or shutdown a work activity or operation they believe to be unsafe.

 - Involve workers in finding solutions to reported issues.

 Leaders Give Workers Access

 Sharing relevant safety and health information with workers fosters trust and helps organizations make more informed safety and health decisions.
-Click on the button to learn more about the actions leaders can take to effectively show a commitment to encouraging employee access to safety information.
+Actions leaders can take to show a commitment to encouraging employee access to safety information include:

-- Safety Data Sheets (SDSs), injury and illness data, and results of environmental exposure monitoring.
+- access to Safety Data Sheets (SDSs), injury and illness data, and results of environmental exposure monitoring; and

-- Other useful information for workers to review can include, Job Hazard Analyses (JHAs), inspection reports, and incident/accident investigation reports.
+- Other useful information such as Job Hazard Analyses (JHAs), inspection reports, and incident/accident investigation reports.

 Leaders Involve Workers

 Include everyone in the safety management system, design, development, and deployment.

 - report hazards and develop solutions that improve safety and health;

 - analyze hazards in each step of routine and non-routine jobs, tasks, and processes;

 - conduct site safety inspections;

 - develop and revise safety procedures and practices;

 - participate in incident and accident investigations; and

 Leaders Remove Barriers